 Distributed Execution

 Generating a ZisK proof means proving the full execution trace of a program.
 For real workloads, that trace is too large and too slow to prove on a single machine.
-A ZisK cluster splits the trace into segments, proves each segment in parallel on separate machines, and aggregates the results into a single final proof.
+A ZisK cluster splits the trace into pieces, proves each in parallel on separate machines, and aggregates the results into a single final proof.
 Throughput and latency scale with the number of machines you give it.

 This guide covers the three things you need to run distributed proving: the cluster's architecture, a single-host quickstart that gets a job through the binaries, and the production path that deploys the same binaries on bare Linux hosts with systemd.